Atlas-Night-Out/xdrip-Nightscout-AAPS/my-project/docs/user-guide/TicWatch-Pro-3-side-load---xdrip.md

 3.<img width="319" height="368" border="0" align="center"  src="/img/side_load_ xdrip/3_force_update_20210715_319x368.jpg" title="force_update"/>

 It should check ADB, and ask for authorization, select Always Allow.
 This time it should say ADB looks good and then will auto install xdrip latest version and restart.<br>
 This should download and then xDrip will install itself.
-If you do not have xdrip already install miss this part! <br><br><Br>
+If you do not have xdrip already install miss this part! <br><br><br>
 8. You should now have an updated version of xdrip on your watch.<br><br>
 1.<img width="319" height="368" border="0" align="center"  src="/img/side_load_ xdrip/xdrip_face_watch_20210715_319x368.jpg" title="xdrip_face_watch"/> <br><br>
 9. (5:14) Huawei Quick Install reminder (see video below)<br><br>